Checklist: Critical Capabilities to Consider when Selecting a Data Integration Vendor That Enables Real-Time Analytics Use Cases

 - Does the vendor have a robust product support process to address bugs and issues beyond implementation?

-- Can the vendor support data sources on different operating environments (on-premise, Cloud, SaaS, IoT, and mobile)?
+- Can the vendor support data sources on different operating environments (on-premises, Cloud, SaaS, IoT, and mobile)?

 - Does the vendor’s offering support a one-time, scheduled and real-time data transfer?